 As part of a strategic marketing analysis you should look at the macro trends.
 Since also external forces at a country level define the attractiveness of that market.
-A PESTEL analysis helps you identify the trends at macro level that could impact your business.
+A PESTEL analysis, also called a DESTEP analysis, helps you identify the trends at macro level that could impact your business.
 The letters stand for Political, Economic, Social, Technological, Environmental and Legal.
-Just the factors you will want to assess!

 Government policy may impact your organization or industry.
 It can affect the regions you can operate in, production methods or even the location of your corporate headquarters.
 Not only should you obide fiscal and tax policies, but also social policies.
 Moreover, entry and trade regulations (e.g. the EU & NAFTA) and the political policy and stability will significantly influence your options and success.

 Economic factors indicate the health of an economic region and –indirectly- your profitability.
-You can draw conclusions for your success rate from insights on the disposable income of buyers.
+For instance, you can draw conclusions for your success rate from insights on the disposable income of buyers.
 Or the economic growth and unemployment rates.
 But there are also factors such as the interest and foreign exchange rates and inflation.
 Not to mention the raw material costs and credit accessibility.

-Social factors provide an insight on the mentality of individuals in a given market, and their needs and wants.
-You may want to look at demographics and education levels.
-But also lifestyle and attitudes define wat and how one purchases (or not!).
+Social factors provide an insight on the mentality of individuals in a given market.
+And their needs and wants.
+In addition, you may want to look at demographics and education levels.
+But also lifestyle and attitudes define what and how one purchases (or not!).

 The rate of innovation and development, in technology but also in areas such as distribution, manufacturing and logistics, can optimize internal efficiency and help a product or service from becoming obsolete.
-Factors include:
+Factors are for instance: